Stuwert/simple-messenger/messenger-be/README.md

 ### POST /rooms/:room_id/message

 This sends a message to a room.
+I added this as a workaround to not have to deal with Pusher's Private Rooms (which is a requirement to allow client to client communication).
+Fundamentally nothing about the approach I've laid out with room ids would have changed implementing that path though.

 ```
 // Request